bp2008/x264net/README.md

 ## Requirements

+Use Visual Studio 2015 to open and build the solution.
+The free version is fine.

-Since this wrapper is written in C++/CLI, you probably need the Visual C++ Redistributable package installed on any machine that is going to use this wrapper.
+Since this wrapper is written in C++/CLI using Visual Studio 2015, you probably need the Visual C++ 2015 Redistributable package installed on any machine that is going to use this wrapper.

 https://www.microsoft.com/en-us/download/details.aspx?id=53587